WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/ProjectOverviewProposal.md

 - Raider Social will be a way for wright state students to connect and communinicate with each other.
 Raider connect will be exclusive to just wright state students.

 ## N things of complexity (componets)
+- UI Design
-- UI
+- UI State Management
 - (Bridge)
+- Authentication
-- Data Base
+- Data Storage

 ## How do the components fit together (i.e., predicted architecture)?
 Prompt: "We think, based on not touching it yet, we'll do..." -